igorlityuev/task/readme.md

-this is first file for Igor github
+this is first file for Igor github after changes